square/intro-to-d3/index.md

 title: Overview
 ---

+### Background

+In Square's New Engineer Onboarding program, we offer short courses and lectures on tools the variety of tools that Square uses.
+We started to collect notes from our course on D3.js and found that it was well-suited to a written tutorial, and was worth sharing.

+### Introduction

 This course provides a quick intro to [D3.js](http://d3js.org/), a Javascript library for creating data visualizations in the browser.
 D3 is built on top of common web standards like HTML, CSS, and SVG.